xiaobaitolaobai2-cyber/seiko-mod-guide/docs/getting-started.md

 - Higher cost than DIY (but includes labor)
 - Limited to available designs

-**Where to Buy**: [Skyrim Wrist](https://skyrimwrist.com) offers professionally assembled Seiko mod watches with quality guarantees and customer support.
+**Where to Buy**: Professional sellers offer pre-assembled Seiko mod watches with quality guarantees and customer support.

 ## Common Beginner Mistakes